-Lexington County Library Friends of the Library (see your branch for details)
+Lexington County Library Friends of the Library (contact your local branch for details)

-International Book Project, Inc. Lexington, KY, seeking textbooks, vocational books, and children's books less than 10 years old in good condition.
-See the website for more information.
+International Book Project, Inc.: Lexington, KY; textbooks, vocational books, and children's books less than 10 years old and in good condition.

-Stevens Gallery & Framing firstname.lastname@example.org Raleigh, N.C.
-Bible commentaries and books on religion.
+Stevens Gallery & Framing: Raleigh, N.C.; Bible commentaries and books on religion. (firstname.lastname@example.org)

-United for Libraries good condition, antique, rare, and collectible, as well as newer textbooks, children’s books, and popular mass market hard and paperbacks.
+United for Libraries: antique, rare, and collectible books, as well as newer textbooks, children’s books, and popular mass-market hard and paperbacks, in good condition.

 Women’s Prison Book Project: newer paperbacks